Ahmed-Elatar/E-Finance/README.md

 - [Installation Notes](#installation-notes)

 ## Features
-- Takes Ticker symbol and check if it correct using FastAPI
+- Takes Ticker symbol and checks if it is correct using FastAPI
 - Store adding symbol attempts in mongoDB
 - Manages stock ticker symbols and their historical price data.
-- Uses yFinance for fetching live stock data.
+- Uses YFinance for fetching live stock data.
 - Stores data in PostgreSQL.
 - Utilizes Celery and Redis for asynchronous task processing.
 - Dockerized for simplified deployment.